Or download our app "Guided Lessons by Education.com" on your device's app store.

 Independent working time(20 minutes)

-- Hand out writing paper and have students come up with a short story (about a paragraph) using at least one pair of multiple-meaning words.
+- Hand out writing paper and have students write a short story (about a paragraph) using at least one pair of multiple-meaning words.

-- Have students add a drawing to their story to clarify the thoughts, ideas, or feelings of the character in the story.
+- Ask students to add a drawing to their story to clarify the thoughts, ideas, or feelings of the character in the story.

-- Observe students' brainstorming discussions to check for understanding of the lesson.
+- Observe students' brainstorming discussions and story descriptions to check for understanding of the lesson.

 - Collect and grade writing pieces.